2026 - 2027 Academic Year

 Resident Responsibilities:

 (1).
-Review, understand, and follow all technical aspects involved in observation via EPIC/video recording
+Review, understand, and follow all technical aspects involved video recording/direct observation (if applicable)

 (2).
 Documented patients' consent for recording/observation (using .VIDEORECORDINGGENERAL in EPIC under N. Pilipenko)